jlahire/weather-pwa/README.md

 8. Realized I needed to use Netlify instead of Heroku so it's back to the drawing board.
 9. Back to google...found https://vite-pwa-org.netlify.app/deployment/netlify.html and started reading.
 10. Basically rewrote my app.py.
 I scoured https://www.netlify.com/blog/tags/python/ looking for something similar and while I found a few I ended up getting bits and pieces from overstock and geekforgeeks and just random google results...this is difficult.
+11. Used https://www.netlify.com/blog/2017/10/31/service-workers-explained/ to learn a little more about using service workers with netlify.
+It helped with some of the writing of that code.
+I definitely copy & pasted some of it directly to my code because it was easier than typing it out myself.

 ## Challenges and Solutions